-MLB clubs vote to start season after players reject offer
+MLB to start season after players reject offer

 Unable to forge an agreement between owners and players on compensation, Major League Baseball commissioner Rob Manfred exercised his authority Monday to impose a pandemic-shortened regular season expected to be 60 games without fans in stadiums.